 "I became an in-patient in the hospital where I work, where just a week previous, I would have been standing as a nurse at the bedside, providing care.

 Staff nurse and INMO member Siobhan testifies before the Oireachtas COVID committee. pic.twitter.com/YAWwO8tRei

 — Irish Nurses & Midwives Organisation (@INMO_IRL) July 21, 2020

-Murphy hasn’t returned to work since contracting the virus 12 weeks ago, as she is still experiencing the physical and mental side effects from contracting the virus.
+Even 12 weeks on, Murphy still had not returned to work as she was still experiencing the physical and mental side effects from contracting the virus.

 "The phycological impact of Covid-19 has been detrimental to myself and my colleagues.
 Being given a phone number or app for PTSD or psychological trauma just is not sufficient.

 "I had to be monitored and investigated in the hospital where I work where just a week previous, I would have been standing as a nurse at the bedside providing care to dying patients who succumbed to Covid-19.
 It was extremely traumatising and I don't know any nurse who could overcome that by just a number or an app – more needs to be done".

 She says nurses are still experiencing trauma from their work during the pandemic and more needs to be done.
 "We were fighting a losing battle at the very start of Covid-19 and we don't want to see that again".